The Murchison falls national park

 Lodges in Murchison falls national park

-The Accommodations in the park range from low to luxury.
+The Accommodations in the park range from low to luxury budget.
 For example Paraa Lodge, Baker’s, Kabalega Wilderness are of high budget, But Pakuba and Murchison river lodges are medium range.
 Red Chilli on the other hand is of low budget.